 - Contractor: A contractor is an independent, skilled professional who carries out work for a company over a defined period of time.
-Employers often rely on their expertise to cover hard-to-fill roles or to bridge skills gaps within their organization.
+Employers often rely on their expertise to cover hard-to-fill roles or to bridge skills gaps within their organisation.
 Contractors work remotely, and they are not entitled to any employee benefits.
 However, this often means that they can negotiate lucrative daily rates.

-Now that we've covered the basics let's explore each type of employment and take a closer look at some of their advantages and disadvantages.
+Now that we've covered the basics, let's explore each type of employment and take a closer look at some of their advantages and disadvantages.

 What is Full-Time Employment?